 - Responsibility and involvement for leadership development within the work group, with the person’s manager and team members (and no longer an HR function)

-Internal training, mentoring and other developmental programs aren’t keeping the talent pool adequately full.
+Internal training, mentoring and other developmental programs aren’t adequately filling the talent pool.
 What’s needed is an approach that develops people at all levels.
 Organizations must promote people from within the organization to successive levels of leadership responsibility.

 Distinct Leadership Levels